 Amicalola River Trail

-Follows Amicalola River towards Dawson Wildlife Management Area
+Beautiful trail that follows Amicalola River towards Dawson Wildlife Management Area also known as Edge of the World trail

 Length: 2.6 miles